Members publications

 M

-Portugal had only very few foresight exercises on the automobile sector, and the most recent one was a survey held in a project on work organisation systems in the automobile industry, its recent historical paths and the special strategies of location of companies (the WorTiS project).
-This involved several teams with different disciplinary backgrounds and from two Portuguese universities.
-The provisional main results of the first round of a Delphi survey held in Portugal on the automotive sector were already published, but a further analysis was not yet done.
-This foresight survey was done under the WorTiS project, developed in 2004 by IET – Research Centre on Enterprise and Work Innovation (at FCT-UNL), and financed by the Portuguese Ministry of Science and Technology.
-Some of this experience on foresight analysis is also been transferred to other projects, namely the WORKS project on work organisation restructuring in the knowledge society that received the support from EC and still is running.
-The majority of experts considered having an average of less knowledge in almost all the scenario topics presented.
-This means that information on the automotive industry is not spread enough among academics or experts in related fields (regional scientists, innovation economists, engineers, sociologists).
-Some have a good knowledge but in very specialised fields.
-Others have expertise on foresight, or macroeconomics, or management sciences, but feel insecure on issues related with futures of automobile sector.
+In this working paper are present the main provisional results of the first round of a Delphi survey held in Portugal on the automotive sector.
+It was done under the WorTiS project, developed by IET – Research Centre on Enterprise and Work Innovation, and financed by the Portuguese Ministry of Science and Technology.
+The majority of experts consider to have an average of less knowledge in almost all the scenario topics presented.
 Nevertheless, we considered specially the topics where the experts considered themselves to have some knowledge.
 There were no “irrelevant” topics considered as such by the expert panel.
-There are also no topics that are not considered a need for co-operation.
-The lack of technological infrastructures was not considered as a hindered factor for the accomplishment of any scenario.
-The experts’ panel considered no other international competence besides US, Jap
+There are also no topics that is not considered a need for co-operation (that happens in jus tone case).
+The lack of technological infra-structrures was not considered as an hindered factor for the accomplishement of any scenario.
+The experts panel considered no other international competence besides US, Japan or Germany in these topics.
+Although the members of the expert panel were not as many as needed, These situations will be taken into consideration for a second round of the Delphi survey

 Meil, P, Trommel W, Bannink D, Hoogenboom M, Moniz A, Woll T, Makó C, Csizmadia P, Illessy M, Balkmar D, Linardos P. 2006.
 Comparative report - WORKS WP5 Policy pillar, May. , Number 67056: ZBW - German National Library of Economics Abstract